VirdocsSoftware/django-compressor/README.rst

 Pluggable Compressors
 ---------------------
 Out of the box compress supports yui-compressor.
 It is possible to extend compress with your own compressors.
-A compressor is simply a callable that accepts two arguments.
+A compressor is simply a callable class that accepts two arguments.
 The first argument is a StringIO object with the concatenated contents of the asset files.
 The original filename is the second argument.
 The compressor is expected to provide a string-like object that can be passed to Django's ``ContentFile``.